wie-niet/doorlockd-angularweb/README.md

 </pre>

-this will create static_html.tgz which you can easily unpack in /static_html inside doorlockd
+this will create static_html.tgz which you can easily unpack in /static_html inside doorlockd deamon